Atnabon/social-network/README.md

 ## Contribute

-Show your support by ⭐ the project.
+Show your support by ⭐ theproject.